 M&T Bank offers auto loans for new and used vehicles, or you can refinance your current vehicle.
 The minimum loan amount is just $2,000, which can benefit borrowers looking to purchase a lower-priced car or make a hefty down payment.

 You’ll get a repayment term of up to 84 months, which is on the higher end but not out of the ordinary.
-Rates start at 7.24 percent for current banking customers who opt to have monthly payments deducted from their M&T checking account.
+Rates start at 7.24 percent for current customers who opt for autopay from their M&T checking account.
 Multiple other big banks, such as Bank of America, offer starting rates at least a percentage point lower.

 Loan offers are valid for 30 days.
 However, M&T Bank doesn’t offer prequalification, so you’ll need to formally apply and agree to a hard credit check to see your rates.
 The upside is the application process is simple, and you can apply online in minutes.
 Plus, the lender claims to issue quick lending decisions.

-Keep in mind that the lender only offers loans in 14 states and Washington, D.C.
-M&T Bank also requires you to select the vehicle before applying for a loan.
-So, if you want to know how much car you can afford before shopping, this lender may not be a good fit for you.
+Keep in mind that the M&T Bank only offers loans in 14 states and Washington, D.C.
+It also requires you to select the vehicle before applying for a loan.
+So, if you want to know how much car you can afford before shopping, M&T may not be a good fit for you.

 Pros